drawbuildplay/blog/content/blog/home-building-checklist-floorplan.md

 categories = ["home-building"]
 date = "2019-01-08"
 description = "Once you have found a location for your new home, the next step is to choose the floor plan that is best for you.
-Read our free checklist on finding your perfect floor plan." social_media_images = ["/uploads/Choosing a Floor Plan.png"] social_media_text = "How to choose the right Floor Plan Designs, Open Plan Living, Bedroom on Main, Basement Layout, Elevation, Ceiling Height, Feng Shui, Vastu Shashtra, when designing your home with a new floor plan." title = "Home Building Checklist - Choosing a Floor Plan" [images] is_pin_friendly = false
+Read our free checklist on finding your perfect floor plan." social_media_images = ["/uploads/avoid mistakes floorplan.png", "/uploads/Choosing a Floor Plan.png"] social_media_text = "How to choose the right Floor Plan Designs, Open Plan Living, Bedroom on Main, Basement Layout, Elevation, Ceiling Height, Feng Shui, Vastu Shashtra, when designing your home with a new floor plan.
+Avoid these 7 mistakes when designing your floor plan." title = "Home Building Checklist - Choosing a Floor Plan" [images] is_pin_friendly = false